josephryan/Beroe_genome/03-ANNOTATION/annotate_commands.md

 ### Standardize and sort braker GFF file
 ```
 agat_convert_sp_gxf2gxf.pl --gff braker.gff -o out.gff
 ```

 # COMMANDS TO REANNOTATE ASSEMBLY AND INCORPORATE MISSED GENE PREDICTIONS
-The mitochondrial genome was removed in the Bova1.2 assembly.
+The mitochondrial genome was removed for the Bova1.2 version of the assembly.
 We are renaming the assembly and annotations Bova1.3 for reannotation below.

 ### Produce a new GFF with appropriate gene names
 ```